acarrasco/about/book_reviews.md

 - Being a good person usually pays off.
 - Empathy is a skill that can be practiced.

+### Atomic Habits (James Clear)

+Very interesting read, it reminded me a lot in tone and structure to "How to Win Friends...".
+Again, there's nothing outrageously novel in the book, but it succeeds in teaching a systematic approach to habit building.

+My key takeaways:

+- Even the smallest progress is better than no progress (or going backwards).
+- It pays off to put effort in making hard tasks easier rather than in the tasks themselves.

 ### How to Write and Speak Better (Reader's Digest)

 This book is out of print and kind of difficult to find today, but you can find a pdf copy.